-DRIVEN ELEMENT EHU ASSEMBLY DRAWING
+DRIVEN ELEMENT EHU AND RETURN TUBE ASSEMBLY

-The parts explosion drawing in figure 3.40 gives you an overview of the assembly of the driven EHU.
+The parts explosion drawing in figure 3.40 gives you an overview of the assembly of the driven EHU & return tube.
 Detailed instructions follow.
-The DB18 driven element is not a loop, so there is no return tube to install.

 SECURE MOUNTING PLATE AND EHU TO BOOM-DRIVEN ELEMENT